CartoDB/dataservices-api/doc/overview.md

 ## Authentication

-All requests performed to the Carto Data Services API must be authenticated with the user API Key.
+All requests performed to the CARTO Data Services API must be authenticated with the user API Key.
 For more information about where to find your API Key, and how to authenticate your SQL API requests, view the [SQL API authentication](/carto-engine/sql-api/authentication/) documentation.

 ## Errors